BCM-Lupskilab/HMZDelFinder/README.md

 ## Running HMZDelFinder

 * Working example that runs HMZDelFinder on 50 samples from 1000 genomes is available at example/example_run.R
+* The code was tested on Linux platforms and may not work properly on other platforms.

 ## Format of input files